Music in Impossible Spaces I

 Draw a line on a piece of paper, or whatever means you have, that represents the movement of the boat, the river, the wind, and what you noticed about yourself.
 Combined the drawings, and recordings with the other players to see/hear the impossible spaces together.

-Each performer can set up a live-stream allowing people online to watch and listen to each performer together.
+Each performer can also set up a live-stream allowing people online to watch and listen to each performer live together at the same time.

 WVM Rivalry is a piece where the performer makes changes to the music based on real-time changes in their perception.
 Below are the notation instructions for a performer to use.
-They indicate action to do when: their mind has wandered (W), come back on task (veridical perception (V), or has had a misperception (M).
+They indicate action to do when: their mind has wandered (W), come back on task (veridical perception (V), or has had a misperception (M) where the mind has been confused or tricked or the eyes glaze over.

 = An indication to play or rest when the mind wanders.